tyrad/codex_noti/README.md

 2. Parses user question + AI reply from JSON
 3. Sends notification via terminal-notifier (with iTerm URL) or AppleScript
 4. On click: AppleScript finds matching iTerm session by UUID and activates it

+---

+If this project helps you, please ⭐ star it on GitHub.
+Thanks!